lonelyjoeparker/qmul-genome-convergence-pipeline/CONTEXT.md

 ## How do I use it?

 Double-click the jarfile; or in a command-line run the jarfile with `java -jar CONTEXT-PhylogenomicDatasetBrowser-v0.8.jar`.
 Once it's up and running, select "File > Open Alignments..." or "File > Open Phylogenies" to get started.

+#### Example input data

+Example phylogenies and alignments are [here](https://github.com/lonelyjoeparker/qmul-genome-convergence-pipeline/tree/master/trunk/examples/CONTEXT-phylogenomic-dataset-browser-examples).

+_Hint: you'll need to right-click on the compressed archives and choose 'Save link as...' in most browsers..._

 ## How do I get help?